keptn/keptn/distributor/README.md

 - `STAGE_FILTER` - Filter events for a specific stage. default = `""`, supports a comma-separated list of stages.
 - `SERVICE_FILTER` - Filter events for a specific service. default = `""`, supports a comma-separated list of services.
 - `DISABLE_REGISTRATION` - Disables automatic registration of the Keptn integration to the control plane. default = `false`
-- `REGISTRATION_INTERVAL` - Time duration between trying to re-register to the Keptn control plane. default =`10s`
 - `LOCATION` - Location the distributor is running on, e.g. "executionPlane-A". default = `""`
 - `DISTRIBUTOR_VERSION` - The software version of the distributor. default = `""`
 - `VERSION` - The version of the Keptn integration. default = `""`